Bond yields too low? There's always Rwanda

 The result in the past few years has been a frenzy of unfamiliar names issuing dollar debt, and finding huge demand.

-Investors may regard any kind of debt as a safer harbor than equities, shrugging off specific country risk.
+Investors may regard any kind of debt as a safer harbour than equities, shrugging off specific country risk.

 Latest was Rwanda, still recovering from the 1994 genocide.
 Orders for the East African country's debut dollar bond last week reached $3.5 billion, more than 8 times the bond's issue size.